You’re about to learn the key differences between response vs reaction, why it’s better to respond than react and how to teach yourself to do that.

-This involves a certain level of mindfulness to self-regulate our emotions this way.
+It involves a certain level of mindfulness to self-regulate our emotions this way.

 It’s a big reason why life coaches will recommend mindfulness exercises to their students.

 Meditation is a popular mindfulness exercise.
-This practice teaches you to separate yourself from your thoughts.
+This deep breathing practice teaches you to separate yourself from your thoughts.
 Frequent meditators develop the ability to witness their thoughts, then decide whether to act upon them.

 They learn to pay attention to their body and become more self-aware of the sensations that arise when they’re about to fall victim to reaction mode.

 Once you have the ability to do this, it becomes much easier to avoid reacting.
 You can easily pause, take a deep breath and respond instead.